Small Batch Brownies

 The perfect crinkle on top gives way to dense, fudgy brownies that are chocolatey-rich and chewy with every bite.

 I really like the idea of making a small batch brownie recipe because sometimes when the chocolate craving hits you simply want to make something small to satisfy the craving.
-But, if you are in the mood for more you can always whip up my best ever brownies with frosting recipe.
+But, if you are in the mood for more you can always whip up my best ever brownies or my Sheet Pan Brownies.

 The shiny, crinkle top acts as a magnet drawing you closer to these small batch brownies.
 I knew I wanted to make a brownie that had those perfect crinkly tops and I’m sharing my tips with you below on how to get that every single time!